rust-cli/book/src/in-depth/signals.md

 In that case:
 No need to do what this chapter tells you!
-For applications that need to clean up after themselves, for example to correct close network connections, remove temporary files, or reset system settings, this chapter is however very relevant!
+For applications that need to clean up after themselves, for example to close network connections, remove temporary files, or reset system settings, this chapter is however very relevant!